Wilma Mankiller: Good Times and Bad

 Wilma Mankiller has won many honors.
 She is in the Oklahoma Women’s Hall of Fame, the International Women’s Forum Hall of Fame, and the National Women’s Hall of Fame.
 She also received the Distinguished Leadership Award of the Harvard Foundation.

 Alice Walker, an author, said, “Wilma Mankiller is someone I feel I’ve known in this lifetime and many lifetimes before.
 I recognize in her the greatest beauty, dignity, and truthfulness.”
+She inspires all of us.

 Even after Ms. Mankiller was no longer chief, she still gave speeches to young women until her death in 2010.
 She overcame great odds to become the first woman chief of the Cherokee Nation.
 Learning about Wilma Mankiller has inspired me to keep working toward my goals, no matter what.